thukaraka/LLM_RecSys/README.md

 # LLM_RecSys: Large Language Model–based Recommendation System

-This repository contains experimental code and notebooks for **accuracy, fairness, and Diversity Evaluations** It explores how prompting strategies, decoding temperatures, and fairness-promoting directives affect recommendation quality across models such as **OpenAI GPT-4o** and **Mistral** families.
+This repository contains experimental code and notebooks for **accuracy, fairness, and Diversity Evaluations** It explores how prompting formats, decoding temperatures, and decoding strategies affect recommendation quality across models such as **OpenAI GPT-4o** and **Mistral** families.

 ---